Polkadot-Blockchain-Academy/pba-content/syllabus/2-Economics/4-Economics_of_Polkadot-slides.md

     <li class="fragment">Bonded tokens held (trustlessly) in custody on the Relay Chain.</li>
     <li class="fragment">The tokens will be refunded after the slot expires.</li>
 </ul>

+<p class="fragment">This will change in favor of agile coretime markets likely in August 2024.</p>

 ---